DAVID BISSELL

 FARIDA FOZDAR

-Farida is Associate Professor in Anthropology and Sociology, at The University of Western Australia.
+Farida is Professor in Anthropology and Sociology at Curtin University.
 Her research focuses on a range of ‘mobility’ related social issues, including race relations and migrant settlement, racism, citizenship, nationalism and postnationalism, refugees and asylum seekers.
 She has published widely including 5 books, 15 book chapters and more than 45 journal articles, as well as authoring reports to government and research consultancies.

 BENJAMIN IAQUINTO